basic logo

 Advertisement Calls

-An advertisement call is the most well-known call of a frog.
-It is produced by a male during the breeding season to attract females of his own species.
-It can also serve an agressive function to defend his calling site by warning rival males of his presence.
-Frogs usually make the calls around bodies of water that are suitable for breeding and egg laying.
-These calls can be heard during the evening and at night, and sometimes during daylight at the peak of the breeding season.
+The advertisement call is the most well-known call of a frog or toad.
+It is made by a male during the breeding season to establish his territory and repel rival males and to attract females as potential mates.
+Males usually make the call in or near bodies of water near areas that are attractive to a female as a good place to lay her eggs.
+Advertisement calls can be heard during the evening and at night, and often during daylight at the peak of the breeding season.
+Sometimes an advertisement call will be heard outside of the breeding season and away from water.
+The reason for this is not understood.

-The following sounds were recorded on a sunny afternoon in late February in Thurston County Washington at the study site of Kelly McAllister with the Washington Department of Fish and Wildlife (shown below.)
+The following sounds were recorded on a sunny afternoon in late February in Thurston County Washington at the study site of Kelly McAllister with the Washington Department of Fish and Wildlife (shown below right.)
 This is one of the last remaining populations of this frog in Washington state.
 The air temperature was around 45 degrees with occasional wind gusts.
 The habitat (shown on the bottom left) was a flooded field next to a slowly-moving drainge.
 The frogs called while floating in shallow water (middle left) with only the top of their head visible above water.
 Background sounds consist of birds, including crows and red-winged blackbirds, wind in dry grass, and distant traffic.

-This is a 5 second recording of two advertisement calls.
-This is a 28 second continuous recording of the advertisement calls of a small group of male frogs, recorded from a short distance.
+Sound This is a 28 second continuous recording of the advertisement calls of a small group of male frogs, recorded from a short distance.

-This is a 21 second continuous recording of the advertisement calls of a small group of male frogs from a short distance.
+Sound This is a 21 second continuous recording of the advertisement calls of a small group of male frogs from a short distance.

-This is a 9 second recording of one frog calling two times from underwater at the end of the day in Klickitat County.
+Sound This is a 9 second recording of one frog calling two times from underwater at the end of the day in Klickitat County.
 Distant Pacific Treefrogs are heard in the background.
 Courtesy of Marc Hayes and Chris Rombeaugh.

 Waveform and Sonogram

-This is a recording of the advertisement calls of an Oregon Spotted Frog recorded during the day in Thurston County, Washington.
+Sound This is a recording of the advertisement calls of an Oregon Spotted Frog recorded during the day in Thurston County, Washington.

+The image above is a visual representation of this call.
 Click on it to see a larger image.

 Click here for information about how to read the waveform and sonogram images.